caitlinsalt/how-to-do-stuff/git/git-guide.md

 * Other XML data files
 * Markdown files, and similar text formats

-And files that aren't include:
+And files that aren't great for it include:
 * Images
 * Database files
 * Microsoft Office files